Awendaw – Awendaw, South Carolina

 On September 21, 1989 Hurricane Hugo, a category-4 storm, made landfall about ten miles away from Awendaw in McClellanville, wreaking destruction along the South Carolina coast.
 Trees were uprooted and felled, homes were destroyed, and shrimp boats were lifted from the creeks and hurled onto land.
 The devastating storm claimed the lives of 35 South Carolinians.
 However, the Awendaw boat seen above, lying on its side and frequently spotted along United States Highway 17 by Awendaw Creek, is not the work of Hurricane Hugo but of Awendaw resident John Dunn.
 Dunn began building the boat in the late 1970s and never finished the project.

-Awendaw was incorporated to a township in 1992, and native Rev. William H “Bill” Alston was elected as the first Mayor, serving until 2009.
-However, like many coastal towns, their beautiful environment has attracted developers, and the town is presently walking the fine line between over-development and maintaining its rural charm.
+Awendaw was incorporated to a township in 1992, and native William H. “Bill” Alston was elected as the first mayor, serving until 2009.
+Today the town hosts several popular attractions and events, including the Blue Crab Festival held each fall, The Bulls Bay Nature Festival held each spring, the Center for Birds of Prey, and the Sewee Visitor and Environmental Education Center.
+However, like most of South Carolina’s coastal towns, Awendaw’s beautiful environment has attracted developers, and the town is presently walking the fine line between over-development and maintaining its rural charm.